AAR0ND320/Krish-Training/cch_Missing-Number-App/README.md

 When dealing with sequences in mathematics, we are given a starting number along with the rest of the information we need for a sequence.
 This starting number can be used to find the other terms and to calculate the sum of the given terms.
 However, we have not been given a starting number for the series as it can be random.

 To overcome this I made another assumption.
-This assumption is that the user would provide some help when the program faces this problem by adding an extra de-limeter at either the beginning or the end of the sequence, indicating where the missing number will be placed if we come accross this situation.
+This assumption is that the user would provide some help when the program faces this problem by adding an extra de-limeter at either the beginning or the end of the sequence, indicating where the missing number will be placed if we come across this situation.